ArangoDB-Community/ArangoBnB/README.md

   * [Primary Project board (Vue frontend & Backend tasks)](https://github.com/cw00dw0rd/ArangoBnB/projects/1)
   * [React Project board](https://github.com/users/cw00dw0rd/projects/1), (thanks [@couds](https://github.com/couds) and [@lostpebble](https://github.com/lostpebble) for leading the react version.)
 * The dataset will need some modeling changes to take advantage of ArangoDB features so keep an eye out for changes to the dataset task [#16](https://github.com/cw00dw0rd/ArangoBnB/issues/16).
   * The dataset we are using can be found [here](https://drive.google.com/drive/folders/1crMM2RRpdVgi7gkblAlAZXTvIoNNVYbT?usp=sharing).
-We will make new folders for new dumps when necessary. [https://drive.google.com/drive/folders/1crMM2RRpdVgi7gkblAlAZXTvIoNNVYbT?usp=sharing](https://drive.google.com/drive/folders/1crMM2RRpdVgi7gkblAlAZXTvIoNNVYbT?usp=sharing)
+We will make new folders for new dumps when necessary, always use the most recent dump.
 * We now have a community projects Slack channel, [join us](https://arangodb-community.slack.com/archives/C01MLH491UM)!

 Some goals for the project include: